SamuelNw/SamuelNw/ReadMe.md

 ### Hi there, I'm Sam 👋
-### I am currently building software - with/in python.
+### I am currently building software - with/in JavaScript and Python.

-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning Dart and Flutter.
-- 👯 I’m looking to collaborate on any web related projects.
+- 👯 I’m looking to collaborate on any web and soon mobile projects.
 - 📫 How to reach me: [Linktree](https://linktr.ee/SamuelNWanyoike) .
 - 😄 Pronouns: he/him